ambroisep/hueypetersen/_posts/2016-02-13-om-next-from-a-relay-graphql-perspective.markdown

 Once you make those decisions you need to write merge functions which will take that remote data and put it back into your local store.
 Again, om.next has no idea what format your local store is in and by default will not deeply merge data.

 If your data is all local you can side step this whole conversation and use `db->tree` and be done.
-But those aren't the type of applications I build.

 The Relay story around this is one of caching and query diffing.
 As noted above, if a query can be satisfied locally it will not be sent to a remote.
 Additionally Relay will diff a query.
 If you run: